If you’re hoping to land a higher-paying career, one of the fastest routes is to gain marketable skills at a school like General Assembly.

 Online courses are another option for those who need more flexibility or don’t live near a General Assembly campus.

-You can work through General Assembly’s bootcamp online from anywhere you have an internet connection.
-Online courses include access to course materials, career services, and one-on-one mentoring.
+You can work through the General Assembly bootcamp online from anywhere you have an internet connection.
+Online courses include access to course materials, career services and one-on-one mentoring.

 Lastly, there are the topics of the classes themselves.

 General Assembly’s most robust bootcamps are its coding courses for web development and design, as well as mobile app development for iOS and Android.
 Others teach skills that include marketing, design and user experience, data analytics and product management.

 To enroll in a part- or full-time course, you’ll need to complete an application.
 It’s fairly simple, with questions that are similar to those you’d answer in a job interview.
 They cover your reasons for attending the course, your experience in the material covered by the course and your career plans after completion.

 For immersive courses, General Assembly reviews your submitted assessment to confirm you’d be enrolling at the right level.
 Other courses are geared toward beginners, making them accessible to applicants from a wide range of backgrounds.

 What you’ll pay for when it comes to General Assembly tuition depends on which course you choose.

 The good news is the company has transparent pricing that makes the costs of its course clear from the start.
 These General Assembly costs range from $750 for a five-week online course up to $15,950 for its priciest full-time, immersive course.